Colourful sushi on a black slate plate in a restaurant Colourful sushi on a black slate plate in a restaurant

 Vegan fried chicken and quirky events

-This quirky spot is not only an excellent drinking destination but is most famous for its timetable of interesting events, like music nights, DJs, pub quizzes and comedy nights.
-They also have a totally vegan fried chicken team, serving a menu inspired by KFC and Southern American fast food, which is all 100% plant-based.
-Inside, it’s funky with neon lights, disco balls and outlandish decor - feels a bit like an Aladdin’s cave.
+This quirky spot is not only an excellent drinking destination but is most famous for its schedule of interesting events, like music nights, DJs, pub quizzes and comedy nights.
+They also have a totally vegan fried chicken team, serving a menu inspired by KFC and Southern American fast food.
+Inside, it's funky with neon lights, disco balls, and outlandish decor – feels a bit like an Aladdin's cave.

 Fishcotheque – A day in Waterloo